wouter-vdb/retrying-promise/README.md

 # retrying-promise

-> Create fault tolerant promises that retry upon failure according to an exponential and/or custom retry strategy.
+> Create fault tolerant promises that retry upon failure according to a retry strategy.

 The implementation of the retry strategies reuses code from the [node-retry][] project.